jspecht3/terminal-tutorial/README.md

 The above line is empty.
 ```

-With `cat`, we can see the contents of a file without needing to open it with a text editor.
+With `cat`, we can see the contents of a file directly in the terminal without needing to open it with a text editor.

 It is nice to see the contents of a file, but what if we have a very long file and only want to see the first few or last few lines?
-Luckily, we do not have to scroll, but can use a new function called "pipe," :sparkles: `|`.
+Luckily, we do not have to scroll, but can use a new function called "pipe," 🔴 `|`.
 The `|` function redirects the output of one function into another, so you can string commands together without intermediate steps.

 Let's look at the usage of `|` with the commands ✨ `head` and ✨`tail`, which, by default, show the first and last 10 lines of a file, respectively.
 We will compare the output of a standard `cat` to a `cat` piped with `head` then `tail`.